Ahmosys/hotel-management/README.md

 - **Moq** : Mocking library for unit tests.
 - **Respawn** : Used for resetting the database state between tests.

-## 🎨 Design principles
+## 🎨 Design principles and patterns
 ### CQRS
-CQRS is used to separate read (queries) from write (commands) operations, allowing better data management and optimized performance.
+CQRS pattern is used to separate read (queries) from write (commands) operations, allowing better data management and optimized performance.

+### Domain Events
+Domain events pattern are used to communicate changes in the domain model, allowing the application to react to these changes and trigger appropriate actions.

+### Repository
+The Repository pattern is used to abstract the data access layer, providing a clean and consistent way to access data from the database.

+### Guard Clauses
+Guard clauses are used to validate input parameters and ensure that the application's business rules are enforced (Failing fast).

 ### DDD
 DDD is used to model the application's business domain, using concepts such as entities, value objects, aggregates, etc, to ensure a software design aligned with business needs.